brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 But the above example does the best job, I think, of illustrating the original scheme with the least magic possible.
-Since the original approach is not a good fit for Python anyway, I’ll resist the temptation to iterate on it further, and instead move on to how the pattern is best supported in Python.
+Since the Gang of Four’s pattern is not a good fit for Python anyway, I’ll resist the temptation to iterate on it further, and instead move on to how the pattern is best supported in Python.